KeithPiTsui/PaversFRP/README.md

 ```haskell
 fibs = 0 : 1 : zipWith (+) fibs (tail fibs)
 ```
-Because Haskell is a lazy langauge, it only partially evaluate the expression when it needs to. ([WHNF](https://wiki.haskell.org/Weak_head_normal_form))
+Because Haskell is a lazy langauge, it only partially evaluate the expression when it needs to. (evaluate up to [WHNF](https://wiki.haskell.org/Weak_head_normal_form))

 Another feature of Haskell makes that expression efficient is function value cache, that is if using the same argument to call the same function, it will return the cached value after its first call.